EVM Executor

 .filter(|log| log.address == erc20_contract)

-Tenzro supports standard Ethereum precompiles at addresses 0x01-0x09 and custom Tenzro precompiles at 0x0100+.
-Precompiles provide efficient native implementations of common operations like hashing, signature verification, and elliptic curve math.
+Tenzro supports standard Ethereum precompiles at addresses 0x01-0x09, BLS12-381 precompiles (EIP-2537) at addresses 0x0a-0x10, and custom Tenzro precompiles at 0x0100+.
+Precompiles provide efficient native implementations of common operations like hashing, signature verification, elliptic curve math, and BLS operations.

 Standard EVM Precompiles